Early Weight Averaging meets High Learning Rates for LLM Pre-training: Results

-Some recent works \citep{kaplan2020scaling,zhang2022opt,touvron2023llama,dey2023cerebrasgpt,wortsman2023stable} report loss spikes-- brief degradations in the performance along a training trajectory when scaling up the model size, batch size, and learning rate.
-In our model evaluations, we observe two perplexity spikes (refer to Figure \ref{fig:pile6.9B}, both in the Pythia-6.9B model.
+Recent work \citep{kaplan2020scaling,zhang2022opt,touvron2023llama,dey2023cerebrasgpt,wortsman2023stable} report \textbf{loss spikes}-- brief degradations in the performance along a training trajectory when scaling up the model size, batch size, and learning rate.
+In our evaluations, we observe two perplexity spikes (Figure \ref{fig:pile6.9B}).
 Interestingly, we find that \method{} mitigates the spikes during evaluation quite effectively.
 This can be intuitively explained by the \textbf{smoothing effect} -- average out the outliers to fit the trend -- resulting from averaging checkpoint weights over a range of steps that are far apart.
-It is to note that since we have sampled the checkpoints at an interval of 3K for \method{}, we may have inadvertently overlooked some checkpoints exhibiting loss spikes in models other than Pythia-6.9B.
+Note that since we have sampled the checkpoints at an interval of 3K for \method{}, we may have inadvertently overlooked some checkpoints exhibiting loss spikes in models other than Pythia-6.9B. \ref{fig:pile6.9B}